gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 ---

 ## III.
-Japanese Paper — Washi
+Japanese Paper: Washi

 The Japanese word for paper is **kami** (紙).
-It shares its sound — though not its character — with the word for spirit or god: **kami** (神).
+It shares its sound, though not its character, with the word for spirit or god: **kami** (神).

 This is not coincidence, or rather,